readthedocs/ethicalads.io/content/posts/2025-niche-targeting-updates.md

 Using this approach, we saw ad performance 25-30% better in most cases.
 However, campaign sizes were very limited, because there just aren't enough very similar pages and it was hard to fill campaign sizes advertisers wanted to run.
-It also was simply harder to explain how this worked to marketers which made it harder to sell despite strong performance.
+It also was harder to explain how this worked to marketers which made it harder to sell despite strong performance.

 ## Hybrid approach with embedding centroids